JedBeom/random-reviewer-discord/README.md

           webhook_url: ${{ secrets.WEBHOOK_URL }}
           template: "Yay! <@{userID}> is the reviewer of [PR #{prNumber}]({prURL})!"
 ```

+> ‼️ Don't forget to add `permissions`!
+This action only requires `pull-requests: write`.

 Add the file, commit it on the new branch, push it, and create a PR.